 Onto the food, cross reference what the numbers are from the ordering sheet onto laminated menu, and with the pen provided, mark down how many you’d like.
 It’s an intimately familiar format when ordering dim sum from Hong Kong to London and beyond.

-You probably would have noticed from previous posts that I love morning glory in all of its advocations – this one was Malaysian style £12.50 which comes with the sweet stench of shrimp paste, dried shrimps, ginger and chilli.
-It’s intense and powerful.
-But it turned out to be a very bad idea unless you like the sound of grit and sand grinding against your teeth.
-We were too polite to send it back even though they didn’t wash them properly.
+As you’ve probably noticed from my previous posts, I’m a fan of morning glory in all its variations.
+This Malaysian-style version (£12.50) arrived with the heady aroma of shrimp paste, dried shrimp, ginger, and chili—intense and powerful.
+Unfortunately, it turned out to be a bad idea unless you enjoy the sound of grit and sand grinding between your teeth.
+We were too polite to send it back, even though it was clear they hadn’t washed it properly.

-For me cheung-fun is a benchmark dish in any dim sum parlour for quality.
-The beef version here, although edible was just not fresh – the oils were beading out of the wrapper which was on the side of turning hard from standing.
+For me, cheung-fun is a benchmark dish in any dim sum parlor when it comes to quality.
+The beef version here, while edible, just didn’t hit the mark – it lacked freshness.
+The oils were beading out of the wrapper, which was beginning to turn hard from sitting too long.

 Beancurd rolls with seafood and oyster sauce £4.20 arrived ripping hot as they should but were second rate in flavour, the liquid just needed more reduction and a dollop more oyster sauce to bring things together.